WuTheFWasThat/coup/README.md

 - Pay $1 to swap out one of your *non-disabled* cards, drawing a new card from the deck
 - Pay $7 to target an enemy card to coup.
 That card is discarded
 - Draw 2 cards.
 If either was a heart, un-disable a disabled card.
-- Choose the active ability of some card, and a number of times to use it.
+- Announce a card, and a number of times to use its activity ability.
-At any given time, a player may choose relevant passive ability and use it some number of times, as well.
+At any given time, a player may choose a relevant passive ability and use it some number of times, as well.
 In both cases, the number of times an ability is used should be declared ahead of time.
 You cannot use the same passive ability multiple times in a row.